 - Train primary and secondary school teachers on Life Skills Education, which meets Ministry of Education, Science and Technology standards

 - Train peer educators to lead discussions on HIV and alcohol/drug abuse prevention, healthy relationships, life skills and sexual and reproductive health

 - 187 primary and secondary school teachers received training on Life Skills Education

-- Over 4,000 parents are now equipped to discuss sensitive issues with their children
+- More than 4,000 parents now equipped to discuss sensitive issues with their children

 - Reached 130 administrators and officials at national level in 2013 on the content of the revised Education Sector Policy

 - More than 606 peer educators trained using participatory methodologies with 586 peer education sessions conducted